section-engineering-education/engineering-education/content/articles/how-to-create-a-functionality-plugin/index.md

 title: How to Create a WordPress Functionality Plugin
 description: This article takes the reader through creating a WordPress functionality plugin.
 WordPress plugins are crucial when designing any WordPress website.
 They are used to add extra functionality to wordpress websites.
 author: esther-waithera
-date: 2021-08-06T00:00:00-13:30
+date: 2021-08-10T00:00:00-05:45
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/how-to-create-a-functionality-plugin/hero.jpg
     alt: Functionality plugin example image
 ---
 WordPress plugins are crucial when designing any WordPress website.
-They are used to add extra functionality to a WordPress website.
-Some functionalities are either too basic, or too customized for there to be a plugin for it.
+They are used to adding extra functionality to a WordPress website.
+Some functionalities are either too basic or too customized for there to be a plugin for it.
 <!--more-->
 Therefore, it may be challenging to find a plugin that meets your needs.